Pence says 'Trump is wrong' to say then-vice president had the right to overturn 2020 election – KION546

 “Under the Constitution, I had no right to change the outcome of our election, and (Vice President) Kamala Harris will have no right to overturn the election when we beat them in 2024,” Pence said.

-Pence’s remarks follow Trump’s latest attempt to blame the failed attempt to overturn the 2020 election on his former vice president.
+Pence’s remarks followed one of Trump’s latest attempts to blame the failed attempt to overturn the 2020 election on his former vice president.

 In a statement Sunday, Trump suggested that a recent bipartisan push to revise the counting of Electoral College votes by Congress was proof that Pence had the power to change the results.